GetRecruited

 ·7 min read·Peter Kildegaard

-NCAA D1 men's basketball: 13 scholarships, all head count.
+NCAA D1 men's basketball: 15 roster limit.

-NCAA D1 women's basketball: 15 scholarships, all head count.
+NCAA D1 women's basketball: 15 roster limit.

 NCAA D2 and below: equivalency.